Everything you need to know about the 2017 postseason

 • Jason Kipnis, Indians.
 The Indians are happy with Jose Ramirez at second and Yandy Diaz at third, so once Kipnis returned from the DL, they tried him in center field, his college position.
 With Bradley Zimmer out, will they extend the Kipnis experiment to October?

 • Francisco Lindor, Indians.
-He was a breakout star last postseason with his enthusiasm and performance, and now he's turned into a 33-homer leadoff hitter.
+He was a breakout star last postseason with his enthusiasm and performance, and now he has turned into a 33-homer leadoff hitter.
 He hit 17 home runs the final two months.

 • George Springer, Astros.
 I have a feeling he's going to have a big postseason.